bebenlebricolo/events-manager/trunk/readme.txt

 * changed default subscriber capabilities so they can't submit events by default
 * added option to resume failed timezone resets on multisite blogs
 * added upgrade warning for multisite users who upgraded to 5.9 and had timezone update errors
+* fixed (deprecated with backward compatibility) shorthand EM_Booking object properties such as 'status' not having values after 5.9 update
+* fixed recurrence pattern date miscalculations on sites where a plugin/theme changes the default server timezone after WP sets it to UTC
+* added gutenberg support with define('EM_GUTENBERG', true); defined in wp-config.php
+* fixed new tickets not being added to previously created recurring event where bookings were previously disabled
+* added tweaked EM_DateTime functionality so functions that might return false in DateTime set valid property to false before returning object for chaining

 = 5.9 =
 * fixes applied to 5.8.1.2 merged into dev version